kennethreitz/simplemind/README.md

 $ pip install simplemind
 ```

-Note: SimpleMind is currently in beta.
+**Note**: SimpleMind is currently in beta.
 We welcome feedback and contributions to help make it even better.

 ## Features
 - **Easy-to-use AI tools**: SimpleMind provides simple interfaces to popular AI services.